anwar79melb/Artificial-Intelligence-Learning-Portfolio/01. Advanced Object Oriented Programming/Tutorials/08. Fundamental Data Structures/README.md

 # Next Tutorial

-In **Tutorial 09: Design Patterns and File Operations**, we will explore reusable software design solutions and learn how Python applications interact with external files for persistent data storage.
+In **Tutorial 09: Design Patterns and File Handling**, we will explore reusable software design solutions and learn how Python applications interact with external files for persistent data storage.